 This treatment spa and wellness centre gives you the chance to relax among the ambiance of old Lincoln.
 It is set in a 14th-century building with one of the most beautiful interiors on Steep Hill, and also features a spa garden and terrace with views of Lincoln Cathedral.

 Le Sanctuaire is a certified partner of the popular skincare brand Clarins, and offers a range of treatments.
-It also hosts the Timeout Wellness Centre, a hub for mental health treatments and services.

 Lincoln Antiques & Collectibles

 It’s impossible to miss this antiques shop at the very bottom of Steep Hill, with its bright blue sign welcoming you loudly to the city’s best-loved shopping lane.

 As you might expect from the name, inside you will find an abundance of antiques and collectables, from arts, crafts and glassware to jewellery and clothing.
 As a music enthusiast I was also delighted to find a selection of old vinyls to leaf through.

 This is also one of the biggest shops on Steep Hill, with its extensive collection set across two floors, with even more spilling out into a rear outside area.
 If there is something specific you’re looking for, then experts are on hand to help you find it among the many treasures.

 Bargain hunters in Lincoln can also check out the antiques market that takes place on the first Sunday of every month at Castle Square.